Information Privacy Principle 12 — Disclosure of Personal Information Outside New Zealand

 Cross-border compliance starts with knowing where your data goes.
 Our personal data inventory service maps every data flow involving personal information across your organisation, identifying all instances where information is processed or stored outside New Zealand — including those embedded in cloud services you may not have considered.

 We conduct analyst-prepared privacy impact assessments for each cross-border disclosure relationship, evaluating whether the recipient's jurisdiction and arrangements provide comparable privacy protections and whether the Section 11 agent exception applies.
-Our assessments are structured, documented, and designed to withstand scrutiny from the Privacy Commissioner.
+Our assessments are structured, documented, and built to hold up to Privacy Commissioner scrutiny.

 We develop the policies and procedures your organisation needs to manage cross-border disclosure compliance — including overseas disclosure policies, vendor assessment protocols, agent exception documentation templates, and data transfer procedures — so your team knows exactly what to do when new cross-border relationships arise.

-A breach involving personal information disclosed overseas without adequate protections is a serious escalation scenario.
+A breach involving personal information disclosed overseas without adequate protections triggers the toughest version of the notification process.
 We make sure your breach response plans account for IPP 12 considerations, including cross-border notification obligations and the additional complexity of breaches involving overseas recipients.

 What is IPP 12? +